 Traders should also consider the resources they have available, including access to market data, technology, and trading platforms.
 Some trading approaches may require more resources than others.
-For example, day-trading the forex markets require advanced technical tools such as; footprint charts, market delta, custom volume or tick indicators etc.
+For example, day-trading the forex markets requires advanced technical tools such as; footprint charts, market delta, custom volume or tick indicators, etc.

 Traders should consider their trading goals, including their desired level of profitability and risk management.
 Different trading approaches may be better suited to achieving different trading goals.
 For example, some traders can be happy with 5% monthly goals, others with 20%.
 Some traders are comfortable holding open trades overnight, even over the weekends, others don’t.

 Understanding personal preferences and trading goals is crucial when choosing a trading approach.
 Forex traders should consider their preferred level of risk, time horizon, and trading style.

 For example, a trader who prefers a longer time horizon and a more conservative risk approach may prefer a nondiscretionary approach, while a trader who enjoys short-term trades (scalping, day trading) and is willing to take on more risk may prefer a discretionary approach.